East Brunswick, New Jersey: Public transportation

-NJ Transit bus service is provided on the 138 route to the Port Authority Bus Terminal in Midtown Manhattan, on the 68 to Jersey City, and on the 811, 815 and 818 local routes.
+NJ Transit bus service is provided on the 138 route to the Port Authority Bus Terminal in New York City, on the 68 to Jersey City, and on the 811, 815 and 818 local routes.

 The MCAT shuttle system provides local service on the M2 route serving Brunswick Square, Monroe Township and Jamesburg the M3 route, which operates between Brunswick Square and Old Bridge Township and the M7 route between Brunswick Square Mall and South Amboy.

 Suburban Transit operates bus routes to New York City every 10–15 minutes from both the Transportation Center and Tower Center; it takes about 30–50 minutes depending on traffic.
 Service to the Port Authority Bus Terminal is available on Line 100 from Princeton and on Line 400 from the Transportation Center, to 59th Street and Madison Avenue on Line 300, to the United Nations on Line 500, and to Wall Street on Line 600.

 Dating back to 1888, the Raritan River Railroad is a shortline railroad that stretched 12.6 mi through Middlesex County.
 Passenger service ended in 1938 and the line, now much-reduced in length and part of Conrail, provides freight service through the township, where two businesses still receive weekly freight shipments of plastic.
 There have been proposals to turn the line into a light rail corridor.

 Old Bridge Airport in Old Bridge Township supply short-distance flights to surrounding areas and are the closest air transportation services.
 The closest major airport is Newark Liberty International Airport in Newark / Elizabeth, via the New Jersey Turnpike, which is 24 mi (about 37 minutes drive) from the center of East Brunswick.
 John F. Kennedy International Airport in Queens is roughly 36 mi away, traveling via the Belt Parkway after crossing through Staten Island.
 LaGuardia Airport is roughly 37 mi away.